cgre-aachen/pynoddy/README.md

 Note:

-- sufficient priviledges are required (i.e. run in sudo with MacOSX/ Linux and set permissions on Windows)
+- sufficient privileges are required (i.e. run in sudo with MacOSX/ Linux and set permissions on Windows)

 Important: the Noddy executable has to be in a directory defined in the PATH variable!!

 Important: the topology executable has to be in a directory defined in the PATH variable!!